Towards a Taxonomy of Software Log Smells: Results

 The third category is the consequences of log smells.
 As mentioned earlier, we focused only on the direct consequences of log smells.
-The issues, their descriptions, the log smells causing them, and their implications are presented below.
+The issues, their descriptions, the log smells that cause them, and their implications are presented below.

-\textbf{CO1: Information leak} \begin{itemize} \item \textbf{Description}: Log files might be publicly accessible to anyone using a software.
-In such cases printing sensitive information in the log file could cause an information leak.
-The data includes network, database, location, and user account-sensitive data, as well as kernel pointers and cryptographic keys. \item \textbf{Implications}: The leaked information might make the software more vulnerable to attacks as the information can be used against the software.
-Alternatively, the leaked data might be the personal data of the people or companies using the software and could be used directly against them or simply lead to a privacy breach. \item \textbf{Causes}: ``Mercurial logging level'' (LS3) could cause it when certain logging levels are used for internal debugging, but then a log entry containing sensitive information is labeled with an incorrect logging level.
-A similar situation may happen with smell ``Sleeping guards'' (LS9), as the leak could be caused by poorly defined logging guards.
-As a sign of ``Landfill logs'' (LS8), developers might produce too detailed logging and, while do so, they might log ---by accident--- sensitive information.
-Finally, the negative impact on code comprehensibility of `Skeleton in the closet'' (LS10) could make the code more prone to leaks. \item \textbf{References}: \citet{gu_logging_2023, li_qualitative_2021, li_towards_2017, patel_sense_2022, zhou_mobilogleak_2020} \item \textbf{Example}: The example code connects to a database and logs all the data in it.
-If the access to the resulting log file is not restricted,it could potentially leak sensitive user information.
+\textbf{CO1: Information leak} \begin{itemize} \item \textbf{Description}: The log files of a software might be publicly accessible to anyone using it.
+In such cases, printing sensitive information in the log file could cause an information leak.
+The data includes sensitive data for the network, database, location, and user account, as well as kernel pointers and cryptographic keys. \item \textbf{Implications}: Leaked information might make the software more vulnerable to attacks as the information can be used against the software.
+Alternatively, the leaked information may consist of personal data belonging to individuals or companies that use the software, and it could be exploited directly against them or simply result in a privacy breach. \item \textbf{Causes}: ``Mercurial logging level'' (LS3) could cause it when certain logging levels are used for internal debugging, but then a log entry containing sensitive information is labeled with an incorrect logging level.
+A similar situation may happen with smell ``Sleeping guards'' (LS8), as the leak could be caused by poorly defined logging guards.
+As a sign of ``Landfill logs'' (LS7), developers might produce too detailed logging, and, while doing so, they might log ---by accident--- sensitive information.
+Finally, the negative impact on the comprehensibility of the code of `Skeleton in the closet'' (LS9) could make the code more prone to leaks. \item \textbf{References}: \citet{gu_logging_2023, Kulkarni2024, li_qualitative_2021, li_towards_2017, patel_sense_2022, zhou_mobilogleak_2020}

+\item \textbf{Example}: The example code connects to a database and logs all of the data in it.
+If access to the resulting log file is not restricted,it could potentially leak sensitive user information.